Pinoy Freelancer – Tax Guide

 Many Filipino professionals and Pinoy freelancers aren’t aware of the taxes they have to remit to the government.
 Oftentimes, it’s not because they choose to be apathetic about it.
 It’s primarily because they lack formal education about taxes and remittances.
-So in light of our Bureau of Internal Revenue’s (BIR) recent tightening of tax regulations, I’ve compiled a simple Taxation 101 guide for Filipino Freelancers.
+So in light of our Bureau of Internal Revenue’s (BIR) recent tightening of tax regulations, here’s a simple tax guide for a pinoy freelancer.

 A professional, classified as self-employed, refers to an individual or a group, practicing his or their profession or calling, with or without license under a regulatory board or body.